14 Animals With More Than 2 Eyes

 by berniedup is licensed under CC BY-SA 2.0

-The ogre-faced spider, commonly known as the net-casting spider, is a nocturnal spider with exceptional night vision.
+The ogre-faced spider, known as the net-casting spider, is a nocturnal spider with exceptional night vision.

 These spiders have eight eyes.
-However, only two of them are visible because of their great size, giving us the impression that they only have two.
+However, because of their great size, only two of them are visible, giving the impression that they only have two.

 However, especially at night, its eyes have the best low-light vision.

-The sensitive retina in their eyes, which is exposed to sunlight every morning and needs to be replaced by new cells by dusk in order to function properly at night, is not harmed by their lack of irises.
+Their lack of irises does not harm the sensitive retina in their eyes, which is exposed to sunlight every morning and needs to be replaced by new cells by dusk to function properly at night.

 Jumping spider